Executive Summary

 1. Procedure Statement

-This procedure supports the Tobacco and Smoke-Free Environment policy and outlines how the Board will respond to individuals who are not in compliance with the policy and/or the Smoke-Free Ontario Act (SFOA) and any other appropriate legislation.
+This procedure supports the Cannabis, Electronic Cigarettes, Tobacco - A Smoke-Free Environment policy and outlines how the Board will respond to individuals who are not in compliance with the policy and/or the Smoke-Free Ontario Act (SFOA) and any other appropriate legislation.

 2. Application